KulaginArtur/KulaginArtur/README.md

 - 👋 Hi, I’m @KulaginArtur
-- 👀 I’m interested in Open Source and Embedded Linux
+- 👀 I’m interested in Open Source
-- 🌱 I’m currently learning Open Source

 <!---
 KulaginArtur/KulaginArtur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.